A bound for Castelnuovo-Mumford regularity by double point divisors

-\begin{theoremalpha} Let $X \subset \P^r$ be a non-degenerate smooth projective variety of dimension $n \geq 2$, codimension $e \geq 2$ and degree $d \geq e+3$ such that it is neither a scroll over a smooth projective curve or a Roth variety, nor a complete intersection of type $(2, 3)$.
+\begin{theoremalpha} Let $X \subseteq \P^r$ be a non-degenerate smooth projective variety of dimension $n \geq 2$, codimension $e \geq 2$ and degree $d \geq e+3$ such that it is neither a scroll over a smooth projective curve, the second Veronese surface, a Roth variety, nor a complete intersection of type $(2, 3)$.
 Suppose that $V_{inn}$ is base point free and the multiplication map